Franz Heukamp: Biography

 Heukamp has been a member of IESE faculty since 2002.
-In 2016 he was appointed Dean by the President of the University.
-He holds a PhD from the Massachusetts Institute of Technology (1999–2002), a degree in Civil Engineering from the École Nationale des Ponts et Chaussées – ParisTech and a degree in engineering from the Technische Universität München.
+In 2016, he was appointed dean by the president of the University.
+He holds a PhD from the Massachusetts Institute of Technology (1999–2002), a degree in Civil Engineering from the École Nationale des Ponts et Chaussées – ParisTech and a degree in engineering from the Technical University of Munich.

 Heukamp is a scholar of behavioral decision-making with a special interest in the area of neuroeconomics.
 He conducts research into neuroeconomics in conjunction with neuroscientists from the University of Navarra's School of Medicine and Hospital.
-In the post-covid era, Franz Heukamp believes that the economy has to adapt to the processes of decarbonisation and reducing inequality, and that IESE Business School is taking up this challenge.

 He is a member of The Institute for Operations Research and the Management Sciences (INFORMS) and the Society For Neuroeconomics.
+Heukamp is also member of the IESE International Advisory Board and the IESE Supervisory Board.
+He is on the Advisory Board of the Technical University of Munich (TUM).

 Heukamp's teaching specialties are decision analysis and forecasting methods.
 He teaches in the MBA, Global Executive MBA and other executive education programs at IESE, including the Advanced Management Program which is aimed at international business leaders.

-Heukamp is a numerary member of the Catholic personal prelature of Opus Dei.